-- 1. Use only a lead-acid battery with the voltage and ampere-hour rating specified for the truck. - 2.
+- Use only a lead-acid battery with the voltage and ampere-hour rating specified for the truck.
+Use only the type of battery as indicated on the truck nameplate. - 2.
 When changing batteries on battery electric trucks, replacement batteries must be of the service weight that falls within the minimum/maximum range specified on truck nameplate. - 3.
 Handle battery only with approved lifting device. - 4.
 Install the battery correctly in the truck and secure it in position.